GfellerLab/MixTCRviz/README.md

 # RUNNING

-MixTCRviz should be primarily run in R, by calling the MixTCRviz function.
-To this end, in R, you need to call the MixTCRviz function with the mandatory parameters (e.g., MixTCRviz::MixTCRviz(input1=input, output.path=output)).
+MixTCRviz should be primarily run in R, by loading the MixTCRviz library and calling the MixTCRviz function with the mandatory parameters (e.g., MixTCRviz(input1=input, output.path=output)).
-(note that the "MixTCRviz::" isn't needed if using the "load_all" version from above or if you used library(MixTCRviz)).

 ## Mandatory parameters: